marrrvin/puppet-tarantool/README.md

-tarantool
+# tarantool #

-===
-This module installs and configures tarantool instances.
+This is the tarantool module.
+It provides...